pubcontrib/lngrdaux/README.md

 Runs all check scripts.

-### check-c17
+### check-cxx

-Compiles lngrd using the c17 standard then runs the test suite looking for source incompatibility.
+Compiles lngrd for each C standard then runs the test suite looking for source incompatibility.

 ### check-cpp